b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/frontmatter/dedication/dedication_v1_17072025.md

 To the Rain-shaded splay of Leaves,
 the pulse of Sap down vascular Green,
 the Fruit that’s lifted and the Seed that drops,
-the low-born, foraging, sky-making Kin.
+the Low-born, Foraging, Sky-making Kin.

 To the storied beasts: Hoof and Wing,
 to Fur, to Shell, to Nut; to the silent, blinking life